Alejogb1/job-board/blog-data/how-to-display-openweather-api-icons-on-a-rails-web-app-home-page.md

 id: "how-to-display-openweather-api-icons-on-a-rails-web-app-home-page"
 ---

-Let's tackle this.
+.
 I recall working on a weather dashboard for a local community project a few years back, and the OpenWeather API's icons certainly presented a few interesting implementation nuances.
 Getting those icons to display correctly on a Rails homepage requires a few deliberate steps, more than just pulling data from their endpoint.
 The core challenge isn't actually the fetching of the data itself but rather the seamless integration and rendering of the icons within your web application.
 I've seen countless attempts where icons either don't render at all or display as placeholders.

-First off, it’s crucial to understand that the OpenWeather API provides *icon codes*, not actual image URLs directly.
+First off, it’s crucial to understand that the OpenWeather API provides _icon codes_, not actual image URLs directly.
 The documentation outlines these codes which you then need to convert into a proper URL pointing to the specific icon file they host.
 This is typically done using a base URL and appending the icon code provided in their json response and a specific extension like '.png' or '.svg' based on the desired format.
 For example, the JSON response might return `"icon": "01d"`, and you would need to construct a URL like `"http://openweathermap.org/img/wn/01d@2x.png"` to fetch the actual image.

 Now, let's discuss how this plays out in a Rails environment.
 It involves three key components: data fetching, icon URL construction, and integration into your views.
 I'll illustrate with practical examples using Ruby on Rails, specifically focusing on a scenario where you’re displaying current weather information on your homepage.